raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     zero-->[*]
 </div>

-The second, `b`, recognizes a string of one ore more ones:
+The second, `b`, recognizes a string of one or more ones:

 <div class="mermaid">
   stateDiagram